-- The commissioning of additional resource base provision to enhance the local offer for pupils with Social Emotional and Mental Health Difficulties (SEMH) - The commissioning of additional resource base provision to enhance the local offer for pupils with Autistic Spectrum Disorder (ASD) and/or Speech, Language and Communication Needs (SLCN) - The commissioning of opportunities to extend inclusive resource base provision into the primary and secondary phases - The exploration of opportunities to extend the range of needs that existing resources bases cater for (excluding sensory resource bases).
+- The commissioning of additional resource base provision to enhance the local offer for pupils with Social Emotional and Mental Health Difficulties (SEMH) - The commissioning of additional resource base provision to enhance the local offer for pupils with Communication and Interaction needs. - The identification of opportunities to extend inclusive resource base provision into the primary and secondary phases - The exploration of opportunities to extend the range of needs that existing resources bases cater for (excluding sensory resource bases).